tkhemka06/Image-Restoration-using-GAN/README.md

 - use GAN + Diffusion in a hybrid architecture
 - Add **style preservation** loss to keep artistic intent
 - Human-in-the-loop: let curators refine ambiguous restorations
-- Incorporate LPIPS or user studies for perceptual evaluation

 ---